RabinKarp/presentr/README.md

 into a single chronological transcript.
 Finally, we used pdfLaTeX to produce the Beamer output, and Flask to produce the live display.

+Presentr has the potential to make gigabytes of archived lecture videos easily searchable, will help instructors create lecture notes on the fly simply by writing on the chalkboard instead of preparing a separate set of notes ahead of time, will help students more easily find the content they need,  and can potentially provide a very useful handicap aid to help visually-impaired students learn more effectively.

 ## Videos and Binaries
 Download from Google Drive linked [here](https://drive.google.com/drive/folders/1GFOxP-zjdEVjNgp8WtzqoANGYi23bgoj?usp=sharing)